 Prospective PhD students are strongly encouraged to apply for Imperial College PhD studentship.
 There are also other competitive studentships.
 Please send your CV and research statement to Dr Reiko Tanaka.

-We invite applications for an NC3R-funded PhD studentship to develop a
+We invite applications for a competitive PhD studentship to develop a

 mathematical/computational method to design and optimise a clinically accepted

-Applicants should have a Masters degree (or equivalent qualification) in a relevant area (computational biology, applied mathematics, control theory, or closely aligned disciplines), experiences in modelling and analysis of biological systems using differential equations and numerical methods, and strong interests in fungal biology.
+Applicants should have a Masters degree (or equivalent qualification) in a relevant area (computational biology, applied mathematics, control theory, or closely aligned disciplines), experiences in modelling and analysis of biological systems using differential equations and numerical methods, and strong interests in systems medicine.
 We look for highly motivated applicants with excellent interpersonal, written and oral communication skills and enthusiasm for exposure to a diversity of scientific projects.
-The PhD student will be co-supervised by Dr Reiko Tanaka and Dr Elaine BIgnell (Manchester), and the project involves close interactions with clinicians in the National Aspergillosis Centre (NAC).

 A stipend and home UK/EU fees for 3 years will be awarded.
 The studentship is available only to UK and EU nationals.
 Interested applicants should first send a current CV (with the names of 2 referees) and personal statement to Dr Reiko Tanaka (email@example.com) by e-mail.
 Suitable candidates will be then asked to complete an electronic application form at Imperial College London in order for their qualifications to be addressed by College Registry.